CERTCC/CERT-Guide-to-CVD/docs/howto/variation/disclosure_timing.md

     circumstances are not simply random events but may be controlled by actors who are indifferent to their concerns.

-## Conference Schedules and Disclosure Timing

-Conference schedules often drive researcher timelines.
-This is a big one.
-There is a rhythmic cycle to the vulnerability disclosure calendar.
-Black Hat \[1\] and DEF CON \[2\] happen in early August every year.
-Usenix Security \[3\] is usually right after that.
-The RSA Conference
-\[4\] is in the late winter or early spring.
-CanSecWest \[5\] is in the spring.
-Smaller conferences are scattered in between.
-Many of these conferences rely on presenters describing novel attack methods in varying degrees of detail.
-However, in order for researchers to analyze, develop, and demonstrate those techniques, vulnerabilities are often uncovered in extant products.
-That means that coordinating the disclosure of the vulnerabilities they've found is a common part of the conference preparation process for presenters.
-The CERT/CC often observes an increased rate of vulnerability reports a few months in advance of these conferences.
-Vendors would do well to be aware of these schedules and be prepared to respond quickly and appropriately to seemingly inflexible deadlines for disclosure.

-## Vendor Reputation and Willingness to Cooperate

-Vendors that are perceived to treat vulnerability reporters poorly or that are perceived to be slow or unresponsive may find themselves being left to discover reports of vulnerabilities in their products at the same time as the public becomes aware of them.
-CVD is a social process, remember?
-And the game is played over and over, by players who share knowledge between rounds.

-## Declarative Disclosure Policies Reduce Uncertainty

-Avoiding surprise was one of the principles in [Section 2](2.-Principles-of-Coordinated-Vulnerability-Disclosure_47677450.md).
-To that end, explicitly declared policies (from both researchers and vendors) are a good thing.
-Expected disclosure timing is an important question to ask whenever a report is received.
-Sometimes the reporter or coordinator acting on the reporter's behalf has a standing policy of X days with no exceptions.
-Other reporters may be more flexible.
-If in doubt, ask.

-## Diverting from the Plan

-Plans are one thing, but reality sometimes disagrees with our assessment of it.
-Breaking a previous disclosure timeline agreement is sometimes necessary when events warrant.
-Below we cover a few reasons to release earlier or later than planned.

-Reasons to release early include:

-- Evidence of active exploitation
-- Vendor fails to respond, is not acting in good faith, or denies the existence of a vulnerability
-- Vulnerability is known to be discovered by adversaries, so the race to defend vulnerable systems is more focused
-- All known users have been notified and patched (usually via private channels)

-Reasons to hold back release include:

-- Vendor not ready with fix, but continuing to make progress and is acting in good faith
-- Vulnerabilities with severe impact, especially those affecting safety-critical or critical infrastructure
-- Cases where new information is found late in the process, for example that there are important but previously unrecognized dependencies that alter the impact of the vulnerability or patch deployability

-In cases that divert from the planned disclosure date, it sometimes helps to seek the opinion of a neutral third party for advice on how to proceed.
-Finders, reporters, and vendors can each have valid yet conflicting perspectives on what the best course of action might be.
-Coordinator organizations are often able to help resolve conflicts by taking a neutral approach to the situation and advising one or more parties in light of their prior experience.

 !!! warning "Releasing Partial Information Can Help Adversaries"

     When considering what information to release about a vulnerability, our